Justice Thomas breaks three-year bench silence in Supreme Court death penalty case

 A key issue for the justice is how far back courts should go in examining a prosecutor's record to decide whether juror exclusions in a specific case were motivated by racial bias.

-"Is there anything in our precedent that suggests that there out to be a limitation on looking to the history of the prosecutor involved?" asked Chief Justice John Roberts.
+"Is there anything in our precedent that suggests that there ought to be a limitation on looking to the history of the prosecutor involved?" asked Chief Justice John Roberts.

 Sheri Lynn Johnson, the lawyer for Flowers, said "there is no limitation on the history."